papunmohanty/updateToESUsingDjangoSignals/README.md

 > :warning: **If you are using signal to update elasticsearch, then things can be slow if time taken is long**: Be very careful here!

-### Here is following findings about Signals in Django
+### Here are some findings about Signals in Django

 Django signals are synchronous and run in the same thread as the code that triggers them.
 When a signal is sent, all of the receivers for that signal are executed in the order in which they were connected.
 Here's a brief overview of Django's signal architecture: